 - Any amounts you could reasonably have expected to receive in overtime pay, commissions or bonuses during that period, and

-- Any other perks to which you would have been entitled but didn’t receive (such as a car allowance).
+- Any other perks to which you would have been entitled but didn’t receive.

 Documents that can help establish your lost self-employment income include: